koral--/blog/source/2016-03-05-xamarin-ci-with-bitrise-tutorial-part-2-testing.html.markdown

 ## Xamarin Test Cloud

-Using the XTC lets you run your tests on real devices.
+Using the Test Cloud lets you run your tests on real devices.
 You can initiate XTC tests form Bitrise easily.
 You just have to pull in the `Xamarin Test Cloud for iOS` or `Xamarin Test Cloud for Android` step to get started.
 The following information is necessary to fill in:

 * `User email` - Your Xamarin user's email address
 * `API key` - Your Xamarin Test Cloud API key
 * `Device selection id` - The device id you would like to use

-It's possible to pass other parameters to the XTC step, please check out the step in your app's workflow editor, or the [`yml` of the step directly](https://github.com/bitrise-steplib/steps-xamarin-test-cloud-for-ios/blob/master/step.yml) for more details.
+It's possible to pass other parameters to the XTC steps, please check out the step's configuration in your app's workflow editor for more details.

 ### Submit Calabash tests to Xamarin Test Cloud